myLeafy1/startup/README.md

 disclaimer: i work as a web developer for the mtc, my notes may be sparse

+# startup react

+its now in react. i learn a lot in how to pass data around with event handlers. that, and debugged alot. i havent really programmed in react before

 # startup css

 i added dynamic resizing and colored the background and buttons to help with the vibe of the game that i want to create. i prefer the look of rounded buttons so i rounded all my menu buttons. i also added arrow buttons that appear in the play page for users on mobile